MadanRaju/sequelize_scaffold/Readme.md

 ## Help

-For more information on all the things you can mail Abhishek Puri at Abhishek.Puri@Bain.com.
+For more information on all the things you can mail Madan Lokikere at madan.731993@gmail.com.

 ## Changelog